Antiquities Endowment Fund Find us

 Created with resources from the United States Agency for International Development (USAID) as allocated by the U.S. Congress, ARCE's Antiquities Endowment Fund (AEF) sustains an ongoing grants program to support the conservation, preservation and documentation of Egypt's cultural heritage and the dissemination of knowledge about that heritage.

-Grant Categories are: Conservation, Preservation and Presentation; Training of Egyptian Personnel; Student Training, and Publication Subsidies.
+Grant Categories are: Conservation, Preservation and Presentation; Training Personnel and Publication Subsidies.

 View AEF projects.

 AEF EMERGENCY GRANT

 In highly exceptional circumstances the AEF may support projects with emergency needs that cannot await the February 15 yearly deadline.
 Any request for emergency assistance should be directed to the Cairo Director who will evaluate the circumstances and make a determination in concert with the AEF Committee.
 A project will be judged on the likelihood of its having a beneficial impact and a realistic completion within a twelve month period.

 AEF Emergency Funding is limited and the award level will vary from year to year.
 Please contact Jane Smythe for current available AEF Emergency Grant funds.
 AEF grants only support direct project costs.
 Indirect costs are not allowable.

 PLEASE NOTE: AEF Emergency Funding shall be made under the same conditions as the AEF awards, with regard to contract and dispersal of award.
 Required permissions from the Egyptian Government must be submitted before applications can be considered.
 Implementation of the project must occur within 90 days after the award is granted.

 IMPORTANT: If the required documents are not submitted on application your proposal will not be considered by the committee.
 Please read the check list carefully.